 The headteacher, SENCo and the governors of the school regularly monitor the needs of pupils with SEND.
 Resources are allocated according to need.
-The resources available include ancillary help, teacher time and materials, and these are dependent on the school's SEND budget.
+The resources available include additional teaching time and materials.
 Any money allocated as a result of statutory assessment is spent according to the terms outlined in the resulting Education Health and Care Plan.
 The school has a continuing commitment to purchase appropriate resources for pupils with SEND.

-Lewknor C of E Primary School follows LA guidance, as given in the SEND Handbook, to ensure that all pupils' needs are appropriately met.
-Details of how resources are allocated are included in the Annual Report to Parents (July).
+Lewknor C of E Primary School follows LA guidance, as given in the Special Educational Needs Support in Oxfordshire Schools and Settings, to ensure that all pupils' needs are appropriately met.